Tanmay-IITDSAI/MLProject/README.md

 * **Quality:** BLEU, SacreBLEU, ROUGE (where applicable), and human/LLM judgments.
 * **Latency:** Average Lagging (AL), Average Proportion (AP), and other simultaneous translation metrics.
 * **Reward design:** SCST optimises a composite reward (e.g., BLEU − λ × latency).
 The notebook contains examples of reward formulations and hyperparameters.

 ---

-## Known issues & caveats

-* Some scripts expect files inside `Phase2_ML.zip`.
-Extract the archive before running and verify paths.
-* Path / config mismatches (relative vs absolute) are the most common errors — adjust top‑of‑script paths or CLI flags.
-* Large model experiments require significant VRAM; if you don’t have it, switch to smaller models or use LoRA.
-* Checkpoint formats may vary; if loading fails, inspect the saved state dict and model class.

----